 • If you want to hire someone with one of these convictions, you may submit a waiver in writing to the Commission's Legal Section.
-Waivers are only available in cases of hardship, and the permit holder/business owner must submit the request (not the potential employee).
+Waivers are only available in cases of hardship, and the permitee must submit the request (not the potential employee).

-Regulations For All Permit Holders
+SECTION 1: Regulations For All Permit Holders